 White represents the undead and the loneliness of spirits who can not rest.
 White is the color of ghosts and spirits seen at night.
 It is Skulls, skeletons, and bones decaying in the ground.

-As a Halloween color, white represents the spookiness of clowns, mummy bandages, and a stark background for blood splatter.
+As a Halloween color, white represents the spookiness of clowns, mummy bandages, and it’s a stark background for blood splatter.

 Yes, you read that right!
 I am here claiming that teal is quickly becoming one of the new Halloween colors.
-Depending on where you live, you may have noticed Teal pumpkins popping up at homes and even in stores over the last couple of years.
+Depending on where you live, you may have noticed Teal pumpkins popping up at homes and even in stores over the last few years.
 In fact, my home has had a freshly painted teal pumpkin placed out front since I first learned about the Teal Pumpkin Project.

 I’m here to answer the question:

 Teal is a Halloween color because of America’s growing participation in the Teal Pumpkin Project.

 “The Teal Pumpkin project is a worldwide movement to create a safer, happier Halloween for all children.”